Understand the difference between Annotation and Markup tools to keep shared trial materials clean while supporting private team notes.

 Markups are saved but cannot be selectively removed by pen type; you can only clear all if needed.

-More Information on using Markup Tool: Using the Markup Tool in DocReviewPad
+For more information on using Markup Tool, please review Using the Markup Tool in DocReviewPad in our Help Center.

 Annotations and Markups can be selectively removed as needed using the Clear button in the bottom right.